- Live Rates

 There’s an important distinction to be made between (A) the maximum FHA loan amount for Denver, and (B) the purchase price of the home you are buying.
 It’s possible to buy a house that exceeds the limits shown above, as long as your down payment makes up the difference.

-According to Zillow, the average price for homes and condos in the area is $451,513 in February 2020.
-That’s just 1% higher than the same month last year and much lower than the maximum FHA loan size for the Denver area.
+According to Zillow, the average price for homes in the area is $529,269 in June 2021.
+That’s 10.8% higher than the same month last year and much lower than the maximum FHA loan size for the Denver area.
 This means that home buyers who use this program should have plenty of properties to choose from while staying at or below the FHA limit.

 All types of mortgage loans have certain pros and cons, and that goes for the Federal Housing Administration’s insurance program as well.
 Choosing the right financing option requires a thorough understanding of loan features and requirements.

 As mentioned earlier, Denver home buyers who use an FHA loan can put down as little as 3.5%.
 That’s the minimum investment required by HUD.
 Even better, these funds can be gifted to the buyer from a third party, such as a family member.
 FHA also offers a streamlined refinancing program, which could be useful down the road if you decide to refinance your home.